springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 The algorithms can typically handle an SIR epidemic spreading on hundreds of thousands of individuals within a few seconds on a laptop.
-The SIS versions are slower because the the number of events that can happen is much larger in an SIS simulation.
+The SIS versions are slower because the number of events that can happen is much larger in an SIS simulation.

 #### Examples